Recruitment for membership bodies

 Why membership bodies work with Westminster Search

 Membership bodies come to us when they have discovered that the standard recruitment process does not reliably surface the right candidate for these roles.
-The combination of policy depth, communication clarity and stakeholder credibility is too specific to leave to chance.

 We are most useful when: